What is Polycystic Ovary Syndrome and how can you tell if you have it?

 You should always see a medical professional if you suspect you have Polycystic Ovary Syndrome as they will discuss with you the best ways to manage your symptoms, will discuss any lifestyle changes you need to make and start you on any necessary medicines.

-However, if you are not sure that PCOS is what is causing your symptoms and would like to be more informed before making an appointment with your doctor, MyHealthChecked offer an at-home PCOS blood test that measures the levels of key hormones in your blood that may be affected if you have the condition.
-Explore MyHealthChecked’s PCOS Blood Test.
+However, if you are not sure that PCOS is what is causing your symptoms and would like to be more informed before making an appointment with your doctor, MyHealthChecked’s PCOS Blood Test measures the levels of key hormones in your blood that may be affected if you have the condition.
+This simple finger-prick kit checks luteinising hormone (LH), follicle-stimulating hormone (FSH) and testosterone - all markers your GP will want to see.

 Simply take a finger-prick blood sample from the comfort of your own home and send it off to be analysed by medical experts at our specialist UK laboratory.
 You’ll get clear, detailed results within days, along with tailored, actionable advice on what to do next.